 2019 Comprehensive Plan Amendment Process

 On February 19, 2019, the Yakima City Council voted to open the annual amendment process to the City of Yakima Comprehensive Plan 2040 by resolution in accordance with state law and the Yakima Municipal Code.
 The Yakima Planning Commission formally announced the opening of the 2019 annual amendment process at their meeting on Wednesday, February 27, 2019.
-Amendment application forms are available at the Permits Counter on the 2nd floor of City Hall (129 N 2nd St, Yakima, WA 98901).
-The filing deadline is April 30, 2019 at 5:00 p.m.
-The form is also available by download here.
-Amendments to the Comprehensive Plan’s Future Land Use Map require a $1,250 nonrefundable application fee.
-Fees for an accompanying Rezone, Environmental Review, or project specific land use application will be required as applicable.
+The application filing deadline was April 30, 2019 at 5:00 p.m.

 Information pertaining to the Comprehensive Plan and land use regulatory amendment process is available from the Community Development Department, Planning Division, located on the second floor of City Hall, 129 North 2nd Street, Yakima, Washington 98901.
 For more information, please contact Joseph Calhoun, Planning Manager, at (509) 575-6042 or email to: email@example.com.